programming-notes/active-record-legislators-challenge/README.md

 - obtain a list of legislators affiliated with the party.
 - obtain a list of representatives affiliated with the party.
 - obtain a list of senators affiliated with the party.
+- obtain a list of legislators currently in office

 For a given legislator ...
 - obtain a list of attributes: